-An incision is made near the Bikini Line, excess redundant skin and fat are removed, the abdominal muscles are tightened, and the remaining skin is pulled tightly down and to the Bikini line, re-draped and sutured.
+An incision is made near the bikini line and excess skin and fat are removed.
+The abdominal muscles are tightened, and the remaining skin is pulled tightly down, re-draped, and sutured.
 The incision is closed with a requisite number of layers of dissolvable sutures.
 The belly button will be replaced where it normally belongs, with a small circular incision.
-This operation is often combined with limited liposuction (Lipo- Abdominoplasty).
-Any Fat Transfer procedures are also done at this time, particularly the Brazilian Butt Lift.
+This operation is often combined with limited liposuction (lipo-abdominoplasty) or a fat-transfer procedure like the Brazilian Butt Lift.

 Tummy Tuck surgery is a very invasive procedure with significant complications.
-Complications are much higher on smokers, diabetics, morbid obesity and patient with other significant medical illnesses.
-You must consult a Doctor and discuss all details pertaining to significant complications before considering this procedure.
+Complications increase for those who smoke, people with diabetes or morbid obesity, and patients with other significant medical illnesses.
+You must consult your doctor and discuss all details pertaining to significant complications before considering this procedure.

 The Tummy Tuck, or Abdominoplasty, is cosmetic surgery designed to remove excess skin and fat from the abdomen and, at the same time, tighten the abdominal muscles.